indigames/ige-docs/docs/source/man_audio.rst

     Global Volume                          Global volume of audio system
    =====================================  =====================================

 The AudioManager properties also can be controlled using Python Script.
-Refer to Python API documents for more details.
+Refer to `AudioManager Document <_static/html/igeScene.html#igeScene.AudioManager>`_ for more details.